3b/cl-opengl/tools/README.md

     `i64v` and extension suffixes `ARB`,`EXT`,etc. Look at existing functions and try to match them if possible.

-    Also check for `duplicate enum` messages, and see `special-cases.lisp` for example of handling differences between GL and GLES.
+    Also check for any new `duplicate enum` messages, and see `special-cases.lisp` for example of handling differences between GL and GLES.